 - Financial impact

-Operational Excellence Management System
+Operational Excellence Management System (OEMS)

-- develop and share best practices
+- development and sharing of best practices

 Sustainability considerations in project development